fusioncharts/dev_centre_docs/getting-started/django/add-drill-down-using-django.md

         return u'%s %s %s' % (self.Name, self.Code, self.Population)
 ```

-The column 2D chart, with the drill-down functionality, that we need to render here looks like this:
+The column 2D chart, with the drill down  functionality, that we need to render here looks like this:

-{% embed_chart adding-drill-down-using-django.js %}
+{% embed_chart adding-drill down -using-django.js %}

 The code required to create the above chart is given below: